DHRI-Curriculum/intro-python-workshop/lessons.md

 What happened here?
 Let's take it line by line.
 First, we created a list `library` with three items attached to it.
 Then, we applied the `sort()` method to the library list.
 Finally, we printed the `library`, which is now sorted in alphabetical order.

 You'll see that we have a couple of new things happening with symbols.
-- First, the period (`.`) which us an *operator* in Python.
-The period operator is another part of object-oriented programming, and it basically means that we are applying a task to whatever precedes the period.
+- First, the period `.` which is an *operator* in Python.
+The period operator is another part of object-oriented-programming, and it basically means that we are applying a task to whatever precedes the period.
 In this case, we are applying the `sort()` method to our `library` list.
 It's kind of like attaching a function to our `library`.
 - Second, we have the parenthesis `()` after `sort`.
 When you get more comfortable with programming, you'll often use the parentheses to include what we call *arguments* that allows us to do more complex things to data.
 Let's see how an argument works with the `append()` method.

 What if we want to add items to the list?
 We can use the `append()` method for that.
 Try: